Wetland Restoration Project

 Huntley Meadows Park Wetland Restoration – Project Summary

 In a Nutshell: The central wetland at Huntley Meadows Park has been slowly but steadily filling in with silt and debris, which reduces water depth and wildlife habitat.
 To restore the wetland to its 1980s condition, and provide long-term habitat for a community of locally rare plants and animals, the Fairfax County Park Authority and the Huntley Meadows Park community have decided to engage in wetland restoration.
-The 5 primary aspects of the project will be: 1) an earthen berm to hold back water, 2) a water control structure to manage water levels, 3) expanding the wetland into the surrounding forest, 4) five deeper habitat pools to provide year-round wildlife habitat, 5) numerous brush shelters and logs to provide additional wildlife habitat.
-Construction starts in April and should be completed by December.
-Total cost of the project is 3 million dollars - it’s funded by park bonds and grants, and managed by Fairfax County Park Authority staff.
+The 5 primary aspects of the project are: 1) an earthen berm to hold back water, 2) a water control structure to manage water levels, 3) expanding the wetland into the surrounding forest, 4) five deeper habitat pools to provide year-round wildlife habitat, 5) numerous brush shelters and logs to provide additional wildlife habitat.
+Construction started in April 2013 and was completed by March 2014.
+Total cost of design, permitting and construction was 3 million dollars.
+This was funded by park bonds and grants, and managed by Fairfax County Park Authority staff.
+Park staff and volunteers are now responsible for monitoring, management and maintenance of the restored wetland.

 Expanded Summary: In the 1970s and 80s, Huntley’s central wetland was known for its regional significance as one of the most productive and diverse non-tidal wetlands in the mid-Atlantic area.
 Specifically, it was a hemi (also called emergent) marsh.
 Hemi-marshes are shallow wetlands (usually less than 3 feet) and consist of approximately 50% open water and 50% vegetated water –hence the term “hemi”.
 This particular hemi-marsh was created by beavers building their dam in a low, floodplain area that had been a forested wetland and old river oxbow for many years.
 The habitat they created attracted many locally, even regionally, rare wildlife species, including American Bittern, Least Bittern, Yellow-crowned Night Heron, King Rail, Pied-billed Grebe, Common Moorhen and a long list of reptiles and amphibians.